ERP-BPM/stack-scripts-docker-k8s/README.md

 ## Description

-Inside this repositorie you can find the scripts that are necessary to run the stack that was used with the Open Source tools Docker Compose and K8s.
+Inside this repository you can find the scripts that are necessary to run the stack that was used with the Open Source tools Docker Compose and K8s.